DFC Global Corp. v. Muirfield Value Partners, L.P., No. 518, 2016 (Del. Aug. 1, 2017) (Strine, C.J.)

 DFC is a provider of alternative consumer financial services, predominately payday loans.
 In the spring of 2012, DFC retained a financial advisor to investigate a sale of the Company.
 The decision to sell the Company was spurred, in part, by increased regulatory scrutiny of the payday lending industry, high corporate leverage, and issues regarding management succession.
 Over the next two years, DFC was shopped through a robust sale process involving at least thirty-five financial sponsors and three strategic buyers.
 At the time of the sale process, however, the payday lending industry was undergoing a major regulatory overhaul, causing significant uncertainty with respect to the Company’s future profitability.
-Due to such uncertainty, DFC repeatedly adjusted its financial projections downwards throughout the sale process, causing potential buyers to lower their offers or drop out of the process entirely.
-On March 27, 2014, Lone Star, backing down from its initial offer of $11.00, offered to buy DFC for $9.50 per share.
+Due to such uncertainty, DFC repeatedly downwardly revised its financial projections throughout the sale process, causing potential buyers to lower their offers or drop out of the process entirely.
+On March 27, 2014, Lone Star revised its initial offer of $11.00 per share to $9.50 per share.
 DFC accepted Lone Star’s revised offer, and the deal closed on June 13, 2014.

 Following the announcement of the transaction, five DFC stockholders, who collectively owned 4,604,683 shares of DFC common stock, filed separate petitions for appraisal under 8 Del.
 C. § 262.
 The petitions were later consolidated into one action, which was tried in October 2015.
 The petitioners’ expert calculated a fair value of $17.90 per share using a discounted cash flow model, while DFC’s expert calculated a fair value of $7.94 per share based upon an approach that blended the results of a discounted cash flow model and a multiples-based comparable companies analysis.
 DFC also urged the Court of Chancery to consider the transaction price of $9.50 as the most reliable evidence of fair value.